RenderKit/openvkl/README.md

 `alloca` does check available stack space and may result in stack overflow. `buffer` also becomes invalid at the end of the scope.
 As one consequence, it cannot be returned from a function.
-On Windows, `_malloca` is a safer option that performs additional error checking.
+On Windows, `_malloca` is a safer option that performs additional error checking, but requires the use of `_freea`.

 In ISPC, variable length or `alloca` do not exist.
 Applications may instead rely on the `VKL_MAX_INTERVAL_ITERATOR_SIZE` and